-If the transplanting surgeon determines, based on medical judgment, that en bloc kidneys should be split, then the receiving transplant program must do one of the following:
+If the transplanting surgeon determines, based on medical judgment, that kidneys procured together from a single donor should instead be transplanted individually, then the receiving transplant program must do one of the following:

-- Transplant one of the kidneys into the originally designated recipient and document the reason for not transplanting the kidneys en bloc.
-The receiving transplant program will decide which of the two kidneys to transplant into the originally designated recipient, and release the other kidney according to Policy 5.9: Released Organs. - Release both kidneys according to Policy 5.9: Released Organs.
+- Transplant one of the kidneys into the originally designated recipient and document the reason for not transplanting the kidneys together.
+The receiving transplant program will decide which of the two kidneys to transplant into the originally designated recipient, and release the other kidney according to Policy 5.9: Released Organs. - 66 67 68

+Release both kidneys according to Policy 5.9: Released Organs.